 - You cannot drive with more people than there are seat belts in your vehicle

-- You are allowed 8 demerit points before receiving a suspension of your license
+- You are allowed 8 demerit points before receiving a suspension of your licence

 Step 2.
 Take a knowledge test

 Go to a registry agent and take a knowledge test.
 You will need to pay a fee to take the test.
-You can take the test daily.
+You can take the test once a day.

 You will need to bring acceptable ID.